An urban space sculpture made of re-use and sustainable materials for the climate salon in the fair park of the city of Innsbruck

 In the sense of the ./studio3 research focus of tectonic assemblage in architecture, artificial objects, natural materials as well as landscape elements were assembled by the students in the form of an urban space sculpture design: organic objects are juxtaposed with an overdrawn artificiality, machines crash onto body parts, products of mechanical, technological as well as natural processes mix.

-Especially in the construction industry it would be particularly important to use recycled and sustainable materials.
+Especially in the building industry, it would be particularly important to use recycled and sustainable materials.
 ISLA BONITA SCHROTT will serve as a prototypical example of how these could be used.
-The urban space sculpture is formed in the sense of an ecological circular economy from various recycled materials, some of which were obtained from demolition construction sites - these were dismantled and collected by the students.
+In the sense of an ecological circular economy, the urban space sculpture is formed from different recycled materials, some of which were obtained from demolition construction sites - these were dismantled and collected by the students.

 In this way, components that should actually end up in the garbage become a valuable building material for us.

-Mainly wood and other panel materials are used, such as chipboard, OSB and plywood panels, as well as offcuts from flooring, for example.
-In addition, a number of other recycled materials will be used, such as XPS, composite foam, bitumen, rubber granulate fall protection mats, and tile scraps.
+Mainly wood and other panel materials are used, such as chipboard, OSB and plywood panels as well as offcuts from e.g. flooring.
+In addition, a number of other recycled materials will be used, such as XPS, composite foam, bitumen, rubber granulate fall protection mats and tile scraps.

 Here, ./studio3 is collaborating with KOMMANDO HANF, a collective of female architecture students who are developing hempcrete prototypes and testing and researching the material and its components.

 In the summer of 2022, ISLA BONITA SCHROTT will be occupied by diverse programming for three months as part of the "Klimasalon Innsbruck" event series.